Skip to main content

 1. Create CloudFront Distribution

-Click Create distribution.
-Once it’s deployed, copy the Distribution domain name (e.g., d12345abcdef.cloudfront.net) for the next step.
+After you create it, wait for the distribution to finish deploying.
+Once ready, copy the Distribution domain name (e.g., d12345abcdef.cloudfront.net) for the next step.

 2